-We use a temperature, pressure and strain-rate dependent composite rheology.
-Diffusion, which naturally results in a strong lithosphere and weaker asthenosphere.
+We use a temperature, pressure and strain-rate dependent composite rheology, which naturally results in a strong lithosphere and weaker asthenosphere.
 Other factors may contribute to the contrast between lithosphere and asthenosphere viscosity, e.g. hydration, partial melt and anisotropy (e.g., Hirth and Kohlstedt, 1996; Korenaga and Karato, 2008; Becker and Kawakatsu, 2011).
-Here, we consider diffusion and dislocation creep mechanisms-are, combined with a low-pressure vield-stress mechanism to approximate brittle failure and an approximation of Peierls low-temperature plasticity at high

-- 145 yield-stress mechanism to approximate brittle failure and an approximation of Peierls low-temperature plasticity at high pressure (e.g. Čížková et al., 2002; Garel et al., 2014; equations).
-Equations and parameters for the reference cases are as in Garel et al. 2014 and are given in Appendix A).
-Supplementary Section S1.
+Here, we consider diffusion and dislocation creep mechanisms, combined with a low-pressure yield-stress mechanism to approximate brittle failure and an approximation of Peierls low-temperature plasticity at high pressure (e.g. Čížková et al., 2002; Garel et al., 2014).
+Equations and parameters for the reference cases are as in Garel et al. 2014 and are given in Supplementary Section S1.
 We vary parameters, as discussed below, to evaluate different relative lithosphere and asthenosphere viscosities.
 A 5-km thick weak, or decoupling, layer is included on top of the subducting plate and slab (Fig. 2c).
-The decoupling layer has a relatively low viscosity, which arises from modified rheological parameters (see Appendix A) supplementary Section S1 and Table A1S1.1 for further details) effective - only at depths shallower than 200 km.
+The decoupling layer has a relatively low viscosity, which arises from modified rheological parameters (see Supplementary Section S1 and Table S1.1 for further details) effective only at depths shallower than 200 km.